catherine244/Blog/README.md

 * **Step 6** : On your terminal, run the following command, **`chmod a+x start.sh`**
     * You can now launch the application locally by running the command **`./start.sh`**
     * Open your preferred browser and view the app by opening the link **http://127.0.0.1:5000/**.

+    ## Known Bugs
+* On creating a new post, a subscribed user wil receive a notification email.
+However, the page will display an error when redirecting the writer to the post page.
+This feature has been temporarily disabled due to this -- FIXED